Sociology of Trends, Vol. 3.0- the definitive textbook on trend research

 Who wrote the book?

-Who is included in the 17 interviews?
+Who are the participants in the 17 interviews?

 - Alf Rehn